LVF Catalog

 Several companies provide high precision cleaver device compatible with soft glass.

-In order to use those cleaver devices, you will first have to strip the fiber with LVF stripping gel as described here.
+In order to use those cleaver devices, you will first have to strip fibers.

 Most of cleaving devices are based on the tension-and-scribe process.
 You will find in the table below the tension range you should apply, depending on fiber cladding diameter, in order to get a flat and perpendicular cleave.